 New Prevalon™ AirTAP Patient Repositioning System

-The AirTAP system makes it safe and easy for you to protect your patients from pressure ulcers by offloading the sacrum, minimizing friction and shear and managing moisture.
+The AirTAP system makes it safe and easy for you to protect your patients from pressure injuries by offloading the sacrum, minimizing friction and shear and managing moisture.

 It also stays under your patient at all times so it’s always ready to assist with turning and boosting.
 And unlike lift slings and plastic slide sheets, the system offloads the sacrum and helps maintain a 30-degree side lying position.
 This makes it possible for you to achieve compliance to a q2° turning protocol while providing the best care and minimizing stress on your patient.